 For just as news media connect us to Islamic State when a terrorist attack happens, they also disconnect audiences from forming an understanding of who joins Islamic State and why.
 Mainstream news media have censored Islamic State videos in recent years, or shown only stills, or ban the use of the names of Islamic State members who carry out terrorist attacks (Borger, 2016).
 Social media site Twitter has made substantial progress in removing Islamic State accounts from its service (Isaac, 2016).
 However, whether news media have informed audiences about what Islamic State is, what it wants and how it works, and why individuals join it or act in its name – this is doubtful.
 The consequence is a public concerned about something it does not fully comprehend, which compounds uncertainty and anxiety.
 Journalism left publics frustrated at their own ignorance of Al-Qaeda a decade ago at a time they wished to be informed (Awan et al., 2011).
 In the global space of appearance, Islamic State may be a universal upon which innumerable lines of sight are trained, but as a constant yet blurred figure on the horizon.

 When they do lurch into view, they also appear religious.
 As Brubaker (2016) argues, it is not that religious violence is sui generis, with its own logics distinct from political or ethnic violence.
-However, through certain modalities or mechanisms the religious dimension of such groups can reinforce drives to violence in particular ways.
+However, religion has particular modalities: methods of communication that create expectations of possibility, contingency or necessity.
+Through these modalities the religious dimension of such groups can reinforce drives to violence in particular ways.
 First, religion can generate hyper-committed individuals, particularly those who convert, in this case to an Islamic State-approved Islam.
 That sense of commitment necessarily makes those individuals feel distinct from those they deem uncommitted and, therefore, less worthy.
 This feeds into both a cognitive and affective construction of extreme otherhood; that non-believers are radically separate and must be acted upon.
 Religion then offers specific rewards and obligations that can be used to justify that action, even violent action.
 While all of these mechanisms exist to an extent in other forms of violence, this religious dimension offers qualitatively different meaning, linking to transcendence.
 These religious modalities can all be exhibited in the space of appearance.
 We see them in Islamic State publicity materials: the antagonism with the uncommitted, who must be punished in a way so violent that the gesture of their murder demonstrates the Islamic State member’s commitment.
 This enters the global space of appearance to be witnessed.

 Devji argues these gestures are as much ethical as religious.
 If we think of self-radicalising individuals who commit acts which Islamic State later claim, such individuals may be making choices without reference to an external authority.
 Devji invokes Kierkegaard (1985), whose analysis of Abraham’s decision to kill his son Isaac with no guarantee or even hope that God would spare Isaac suggests that the most ethical decision is one in which the person takes full responsibility for their actions.
 Abraham did not expect God to repair the situation; all fault lay with Abraham.
 In this sense, many acts of Islamic State and other jihadist groups affirm a person’s ethical commitment independently of any religious affirmation or doctrine.
 The individual cannot be accused of hypocrisy when acting so completely.